Vietnam.vn - Nền tảng quảng bá Việt Nam

 Energy Price List

-So far, oil consumption in China – the world’s largest oil importer – has shown no signs of improvement.
-According to data from the National Bureau of Statistics (NBS), the consumer price index (CPI) in October rose 0.3% year-on-year, slowing from the 0.4% increase in September, marking the slowest increase since June this year.
+To date, the situation regarding oil consumption in China – the world's largest oil importer – shows no signs of improvement.
+According to data from the National Bureau of Statistics of China (NBS), the consumer price index (CPI) in October rose 0.3% year-on-year, slowing from the 0.4% increase in September, marking the slowest increase since June this year.

-In addition, data from the General Administration of Customs of China (GACC) showed that the country's oil imports in October were only 10.53 million barrels per day, down 9% year-on-year and down 2% from September.
-In an effort to revive the slowing economy, Beijing announced a 10 trillion yuan ($1.4 trillion) fiscal stimulus package last weekend.
-However, instead of focusing on the real estate sector or boosting consumption as the market expected, the package was aimed at tackling local government debt.
-The market was disappointed by the size and focus of the package, adding to concerns about the outlook for oil demand.
+Furthermore, data from China's General Administration of Customs (GACC) shows that the country's oil imports in October reached only 10.53 million barrels per day, down 9% year-on-year in 2023 and 2% lower than in September.
+To revive the slowing economy, Beijing announced a fiscal stimulus package worth 10 trillion yuan (approximately $1.4 trillion) last weekend.
+However, instead of focusing on the real estate sector or boosting consumption as the market expected, this package aims to address outstanding debt at local governments.
+The market has been significantly disappointed by the scale and focus of this fiscal stimulus package, further prolonging concerns about the outlook for oil demand.

-In addition, Mr. Trump's victory in the race for the White House has added strength to the USD, helping the US dollar index (DXY) increase by 0.52% to 105.54 USD in the trading session on November 11.
-The high value of the greenback makes oil more expensive for importers buying with other currencies, raising concerns about declining oil demand, thereby putting more pressure on world oil prices.
+Furthermore, Trump's victory in the White House race boosted the US dollar, helping the US dollar index (DXY) rise 0.52% to $105.54 in trading on November 11.
+The high value of the greenback makes oil more expensive for importers using other currencies, raising concerns about declining oil demand and putting further pressure on global oil prices.

 On the supply side, newly elected US President Donald Trump has emphasized his support for expanding oil and gas production in the US, raising concerns about future oversupply.
-In addition, according to Bank of America's forecast, oil supply growth from non-OPEC countries will reach 1.4 million barrels per day in 2025 and 900,000 barrels per day in 2026.
-The bank also believes that global oil inventories will increase, even if the Organization of the Petroleum Exporting Countries and its allies (OPEC+) do not increase production.
-These data have reinforced the market's judgment of oversupply and weakened world oil prices.
+In addition, Bank of America forecasts that oil supply growth from non-OPEC countries will reach 1.4 million barrels per day in 2025 and 900,000 barrels per day in 2026.
+The bank also predicts that global oil inventories will increase, even if OPEC+ does not increase production.
+These data have further reinforced market expectations of oversupply and weakened world oil prices.

 Prices of some other goods